-- 1. Students will preach a Prophetic Sermon within their ministry context using principles from Tisdale's book and class lectures/discussions.
+- 1. Sermon manuscript: Prior to your preaching the second sermon, please upload a verbatim manuscript of the sermon OR email the manuscript to me.
+This allows me to provide coaching in anticipation of your sermon. - 2.
+Students will preach a Prophetic Sermon within their ministry context using principles from Tisdale's book and class lectures/discussions.
 It should not exceed 30 minutes, and should be either textual or narrative in its delivery (but not topical/thematic).
 Participants must submit on Learning Hub a link for viewing their sermons.
-Be sure to arrange to preach your sermons not later than December 5 and send me the links not later than December 7. - 2.
-Sermon Prep Papers: Students will be asked to turn in a sermon preparation paper for the prophetic sermon.
+Be sure to arrange to preach your sermons not later than May 1 and send me the links not later than May 3. - 3.
+Sermon Prep Paper: Students will be asked to turn in a sermon preparation paper for the prophetic sermon.
 See the sermon preparation guide later in this syllabus.
+This is due no later than when the manuscript is submitted.